bpmurray/node-red-contrib-dht-sensor/README.md

 ![Returned message](https://github.com/bpmurray/node-red-contrib-dht-sensor/blob/master/dhtmsg.jpg?raw=true)

-Note that the temperature values is in &degree;C and the humidity values are % relative humidity.
+Note that the temperature values is in &deg;C and the humidity values are % relative humidity.